Khalidansari/Khalidansari.github.io/documentation/others/adhoc.md

 -i = in place changes (make changes in original file) s = replace g = globally and not just the first occurrence

+## How DNS works

+Browser Cache > DNS Server configured in the browser (also called recursive DNS) > Root DNS > TLS (Top Level Server) one per com, org, etc. > Authoritative DNS Servers e.g. Amazon/godaddy/etc. > finally the IP for the domain.